-If you have a tough time liberating yourself from things, people, places and memories, know that what you’re going through isn’t easy.
-As a social and emotional being you’re naturally wired to get attached, and stay attached.
+If you has a tough time liberating yourself from things, people, places and memories, know that what you’re going through isn’t easy.
+As an a emotional being you’re inclined to get attached, and stay attached.

 Who hasn’t indulged in a breakup playlist filled with love ballads from the likes of Adele and Mariah Carey?
-A guilty pleasure like this, one that takes us into the depth of our sorrow to swim in a melancholic stupor, can be addictive.
+A guilty pleasure like this that takes us into the depth of our sorrow to swim in melancholy, can be addictive.

 It turns out that there is a high cost for not letting go, especially if you know that it’s not serving your best interests.
 According to medical intuitive, Caroline Myss, these attachments create anchors in your psychic energy field, which essentially blocks prosperity from entering your life.

-As you begin engaging with new energies in your life, from a place of conscious self-awareness, you’ll be convinced that life does not end after you let go.
-Instead, it transforms you and takes where you’ll be able to experience new people and things, leading to personal growth and evolution.
-As Deepak Chopra once said, “In the process of letting go, you will lose many things from the past, but you will find yourself.”
+As you begin engaging with new energies in your life, you’ll be convinced that life does not end after you let go.
+Instead, it transforms you and offers the gift of new experiences, people and things.
+In the cycles of letting go and starting anew, you will find yourself.

 All my best on your journey,

 Question: Do you have a tough time letting go of something that no longer serves you?
-What specifically do you find challenging in these situations?
+What do you find challenging in these situations?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.